 I am pleased to have been appointed as a Foundation Governor by the Diocese of Peterborough in January 2020.
 I am the Vice Chair and am involved with Admissions, R.E./Collective Worship and Pupil Premium.

 My association with All Saints Primary School goes back years to when, as a Middle School, both my children were pupils.
 Both Lucy and Daniel thrived at the school and we were grateful for the caring environment which enabled them to develop their interest in music and sport amongst others.
 I have been involved in art and design education all my working life and continue with this, along with my role as a Borough and County councillor with a particular interest in children, education and families.
 I am the SEND (Special Educational Needs and Disabilities) governor and meet regularly with the lead teacher to hear about the provision for pupils who need extra help and support to achieve their full potential.

-I am currently a Year 2 teacher at a school in Northampton, also overseeing Phonics and Key Stage One.
-In my role as parent governor I am able to represent other parents and can contribute to discussions and decisions that impact everyday life for the children.
-I feel that by being in this role I can play a part in ensuring that the children at the school have every chance of achieving their potential.
+I am currently a Year 2 teacher at a school in Northampton, overseeing Phonics and Key Stage one.
+In my role as Parent Governor, I am able to represent other parents and can contribute to discussions and decisions that impact everyday life for the children.
+I feel that, by being in this role, I can play a part in ensuring that the children at the school have every chance of achieving their potential.

 I qualified as a solicitor in 1979.
 I worked as a prosecuting solicitor from 1985 until I retired from the Crown Prosecution Service in 2014.
 I joined the Governing Body of All Saints early in 2019 and I will be taking a special interest in the safeguarding of children and staff.

 I was briefly a parent governor of Parklands Middle School until it closed in 2004.
 I am a regular worshipper at All Saints Church in Northampton town centre, where I sing in the choir, so I shall also be taking an interest in musical and religious education.